AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 ### Mutation Comparisons

-The default consensus mutations called are those that are shared among all of Strelka2, Mutect2, and Lancet.
+The consensus mutations called are those that are shared among all of Strelka2, Mutect2, and Lancet.
 Mutations were considered to be the same if they were identical in the following field: `Chromosome`, `Start_Position`, `Reference_Allele`,  `Allele`, and `Tumor_Sample_Barcode`.
 As Strelka2 does not call multinucleotide variants (MNV), but instead calls each component SNV as a separate mutation, MNV calls from Mutect2 and Lancet were separated into consecutive SNVs before comparison with Strelka2.

 ### Tumor Mutation Burden Calculation

 For each experimental strategy and TMB calculation, the intersection of the genomic regions effectively being surveyed are used.
+Only Strelka2 and Mutect2 agreement was used for TMB calculations.
+This is because of some [complications identified with Lancet's performance on WXS data](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/snv-callers/lancet-wxs-tests).
 These genomic regions are used for first filtering mutations to these regions and then for using the size in bp of the genomic regions surveyed as the TMB denominator.

 #### All mutations TMB